clouddrove/enigma/modules/docker/readme.md

 SCAN=false
 ```

-when SCAN=true it will scan your image and generate a report.
-Please use this only when working on local
+when working on local keep SCAN=true to it scan your image and generate report for it.

 3. Add Dockerfile of your in root of the folder